Does My Estate Plan Need to Include My Vacation Property?

 Intestacy laws can be complicated because they vary from state to state.
 At the same time, a well thought out estate plan avoids unnecessary probate costs, in every state where you own property.
 With the help of a knowledgeable estate attorney, you can successfully avoid unnecessary complication and make settling your affairs as easy as possible for your heirs.

-Remember to tell your estate planning advisor about everything that you own - no matter how small in value or where it is located.
+Remember to tell your estate planning advisor about everything that you own – no matter how small in value or where it is located.
 This is because in order to fully protect your family and assets, all of your property (real and personal) must be included.
-If you have any questions about ancillary probate, or any other estate planning issues, contact us today.